jtcho/jtcho/README.md

 The majority of the website was completed in the span of a day or two – but I'll be tweaking it here and there.
 Since it's so lightweight, I expect that I'll be able to iterate through new website designs whenever I'm bored quite quickly! :)

+## Development Instructions

+#### Dependency Requirements

+Node/NPM, obviously.
+You'll also need `gem install sass` if you don't have it already.

+After `npm install`-ing, you can run the `gulp` commands, e.g. `gulp develop` to start a LiveReload server, hosted at `localhost:8080` by default.